Table of Contents

 You might be interested in these products:

-Smoothies are considered to be super healthy, but we can also hear opposite opinions that say it’s just empty calories in the form of sugar.
+Smoothies are considered to be super healthy, but we can also hear opposing opinions that say it’s just empty energy in the form of sugar.
 Where’s the truth?
 Smoothies are made by mixing several different types of fruit, or vegetables, nuts and seeds, milk or yogurt.
 It is true that a smoothie can be literally loaded with vitamins, minerals and antioxidants, but also with a lot of calories and sugar.

 - Woman: almost 25 minutes